The category of anyon sectors for non-abelian quantum double models: Equivalence of Amp and DHR

 Since $\Iso_{\chi} \in ( \nu_{\chi} | \chi )$ is an equivalence of amplimorphisms, we conclude in particular that every unital amplimorphsm in $\Amp$ is equivalent to an endomorphism in $\DHR$.
 Together with Corollary \ref{cor:ampli is equivalent to unital ampli in the same cone} we obtain the following lemma.

 \begin{lemma} Every $\chi \in \Amp$ is equivalent to an endomorphism $\rho_\chi$ in the subcategory $\DHR$. \end{lemma}

-Even though we do not need it to prove Theorem \ref{thm:main result}, we can now easily obtain the following proposition. \begin{proposition} $\DHR$ and $\Amp$ are equivalent as braided $\rm C^*$-tensor categories. \end{proposition} \begin{proof} Let $F : \DHR \rightarrow \Amp$ be the embedding functor.
+Even though we do not need it to prove Theorem \ref{thm:main result}, we can now easily obtain the following proposition which says that the localized and transportable amplimorphisms are equivalent to the endomorphisms studied in~\cite{Ogata2021}. \begin{proposition} $\DHR$ and $\Amp$ are equivalent as braided $\rm C^*$-tensor categories. \end{proposition} \begin{proof} Let $F : \DHR \rightarrow \Amp$ be the embedding functor.
 Clearly $F$ is linear, fully faithful, braided monoidal, and respects the $*$-structure.
 It remains to check that $F$ is essentially surjective, but this is immediate from Lemma \ref{lem:ampli is equivalent to endo}. \end{proof}